poult-lab/daily-word/english_words_ learning.md

 [n] All the local clergy were asked to attend the ceremony.

 "the priests or ministers of a religion, especially of the Christian Church"

-08.priest /priːst/

-[n] The priest's eyes were squeezed shut against the light.

-"a person who is qualified to perform religious duties and ceremonies in the Roman Catholic, Anglican and Orthodox Churches"